 Work included removal and restoration of seven original Victorian gothic windows; repair, restoration and repainting of the walls and ceiling of the narthex, nave, transepts and confessional.
 Decorative beams and tracings were added to the ceiling.
 Paint rays and gold leaf tracings were added to the wall behind the tabernacle and crucifix, carpeting and flooring was replaced with a hardwood floor and Oriental rug installed in the sanctuary.
 Traditional church lighting was installed in the nave and sanctuary, and a gothic inspired tester was custom crafted and suspended above the principal altar.
 The altar was refurbished and embedded with the altar stone from the high altar consecrated when the church was dedicated in 1881.
 The altar stone from the original 1857 church was placed in the Altar of Our Lady.

 Parishioners returned to the renewed St. Patrick’s in late October and Bishop Crosby rededicated the church at the 5 o’clock mass on Saturday, October 31, 2015.
-The restoration will be complete with the addition of a pipe organ salvaged from a church that was closing.
-It is presently being rebuilt and is scheduled for installation in the summer of 2017.
+The restoration has been completed with the addition of a pipe organ salvaged from a church that was closing.